serg06/kotlin-maven-replit-hello-world/README.md

-## Hello, World with Kotlin and Maven
+## Hello World with Kotlin and Maven, works on Replit

-For the full write up, please seem my blog [Hello, world with Kotlin and Maven](https://michaelrice.com/2016/08/hello-world-with-kotlin-and-maven/)
+Updated for 2022.